Can Learning Be Explained By Local Optimality In Robust Low-rank Matrix Recovery?: Matching Lower Bounds

 It suffices to show that for any $\fW = (W_1,W_2)\not\in \cW$ and $\fW^\star = (\trueW_1, \trueW_2)\in\cW$, we have $f^{\mathrm{s}}_{\ell_1}(\fW)-f^{\mathrm{s}}_{\ell_1}(\fW^\star)>0$.
 To this end, let $\Delta X = W_1W_2-\trueW_1\trueW_2$.
 Then, one can write

 where the second inequality follows from the triangle inequality.
 We will show that if the corruption probability $p$ is strictly less than half, then $F>0$ with high probability.
 To this goal, we use an important property of Gaussian measurements, called {\it $\ell_1/\ell_2$-restricted isometry property} ($\ell_1/\ell_2$-RIP), which is provided in the following lemma. \begin{lemma}[$\ell_1/\ell_2$-RIP~\cite{li2020nonconvex, charisopoulos2021low}] Suppose that the measurements follow the matrix sensing model in \Cref{asp_sensing}.
-For all rank-$2r'$ matrices $X\in \bR^{d_1\times d_2}$ and any $\delta>0$\footnote{The original statement only covers the case $0<\delta<\sqrt{2/\pi}$.
-However, the proof appeared in \cite{li2020nonconvex} indeed works for $\delta \geq \sqrt{2/\pi}$.}, we have with probability at least $1-\exp(-\Omega(m\delta^2))$:
+For all rank-$2r'$ matrices $X\in \bR^{d_1\times d_2}$ and any $\delta>0$, we have with probability at least $1-\exp(-\Omega(m\delta^2))$: